RektifyAI/adv-attack-analysis/web-scraper/README.md

 ----

-## Insights into Web Scraping using Python BeautifulSoup
+## Insights into Web Scraping using Python BeautifulSoup & Autoscraper

 Each data vector needed to be cleaned: protocol names, dates, and amount lost in attack.
 The most intricate vector that needed prime attention were the dates.
 Dates and amounts with concatenated together with excessive spaces and a vertical bar(|).